tedgrubbs/Rust_Logger/README.md

 This allows you to easily retrieve any of the files if desired.

 However sometimes you may want to delete something from the MongoDB.
-This will not trigger an removal of the actual file from the server filesystem.
+This will not trigger a removal of the actual file from the server filesystem.
 To clear out these "dead" files, you can run the `log clean` command.
 This will prompt you for the Mongo admin password and then go find all the files within `data_path` which no longer have a matching entry in the database.
 These files are then deleted.

+## How to actually use this data
+I've talked a lot about how to upload your data to a database using the Rust_Logger, but I haven't really shown you what you can do with this data afterwards.
+I might add some examples of this later on but right now it is up to you.

+I would recommend using [Python](https://www.mongodb.com/languages/python) to query and use your data, but you can use whatever language or tool you want.